prabeesh/prabeesh.github.io/content/blog/paint-app-using-flask-with-mongodb.md

 - Manages user sessions and drawing metadata
 - Interfaces with MongoDB for data persistence

-## Source Code and Further Learning
+## Source code and further learning

 The complete source code for this Flask-MongoDB paint application is available on [GitHub](https://github.com/prabeesh/Paintapp-Javascript-Canvas-Flask-MongoDB).
 The repository includes: